 We know the supply chain issues are bad enough, don’t suspend your seller central account or access to your funds by not complying.

 What happens if your Amazon Seller Central account is suspended?

 You will need to take the proper steps to get out of suspension.
 First, it involves complying with the insurance policies and uploading your certificate of insurance to Amazon to get it approved.

 Ideally, this will solve your suspension issue, but how fast it is still being determined.

-If you continue to have issues, we have a recommended resource with Chris McCabe, an expert in helping Amazon sellers with suspended accounts or ACINs.
+If you continue to have issues, we have a recommended resource with Chris McCabe, an expert helping Amazon sellers with suspended accounts or ACINs.
 See our video at this link from the previous Prosper Show, where Chris shares valuable tips on responding to Amazon appropriately when handling an Amazon suspension issue.

 Why risk paying high fees to a company to help you get out of suspension and risk-taking your selling ranking in the meantime?

 First, check with Marsh.com to see if they can offer you insurance in your home country.